 - The training of staff about selling tobacco to minors

 The sale of tobacco products to a person under the age of 18 years of age is illegal and incurs heavy penalties.
-If a member of the public witnesses a sale to a persons under the age of 18, contact Environmental Health.
+If a member of the public witnesses a sale to persons under the age of 18, contact Environmental Health.

 Council regularly conducts test purchasing where a test purchaser under the age of 18 is engaged to buy cigarettes from tobacco retail outlets within the Shire.
 Offenders can be served infringements notices or taken to court and risk having their right to sell tobacco revoked.